ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+To 1 gallon of water,
+Take 11 lbs. ofsalt
+J lb. of sugar,

+Hi&#x27; lr-i(CI
+oz. of saltpetro,
+oz. potash.

+In tins ratio pickle to bo increased to any
+quantity desired.
+Let these be boiled to­
+gether, until all the dirt from the sugar
 (which will not bo a little) rises to the top
 and is skimmed off.
 Then throw it into .a
 tub to cool, and, when cold,&#x27;pour it over